CamCove-Crichton/Whiskey-d_Away/README.md

 - I had an issue when trying to introduce the date of birth field, that it was not capturing it, which I think was because I had forgotten to return the date_of_birth value, but ended up using some print statements in my view to see where I was getting up to and what was being returned in the booking from when the form data had been parsed to it, and found date_of_birth was coming back with an error as could not be null, at which point I looked further into ensuring my date was being returned as date object and if not then converting it to a date object, and then also returning the date_of_birth variable after validation and at which point my payment intent was working again
 - I found a bug in my validation for the booking date, and so I used a return redirect and reverse statement to reload the template.
 Although it would be great to have the form return prepopulated with the data that was entered, I struggled to then get the new date to be submitted in the POST method as it seemed to keep having the first invlaid date submitting when I resubmitted the form with a valid date, and due to time constraints I had to find a solution and move on, so using the redirect and reverse was the best solution for now
 - When testing if an image is deleted from an experience, if the image is set to the default, and found a bug, and so I went and added a function in the validators file in the tours app to check if the image field instance is none, then to set the image field back to the default image
+- Heading on Whiskey Experiences (tours template) has issue of overflowing out of border on small devices, used a media query in my css to resolve
+- Footer is not displaying on smaller displays, I found it was to do with the stying using a bootstrap style of d-none for small screens, so I removed it and it resolved the issue

 ### Validator Testing